MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ### How to Configure the Mixed-Reality Toolkit Profiles (Change Spatial Awareness Display Option)
 In this section, you'll learn how to customize and configure the default MRTK profiles by adjusting the display option of the spatial awareness mesh.
 You may follow these same principles for adjusting any settings or values in the MRTK profiles.

 1. Select Mixed-Reality Toolkit (MRTK) from the BaseScene hierarchy.
-In the inspector panel, look for the Mixed Reality Toolkit Script and select the ctive profile as shown in the figure below.
+In the inspector panel, look for the Mixed Reality Toolkit Script and select the active profile as shown in the figure below.
 Double click to open it.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step1im.PNG)